FURCAS-dev/FURCAS/README.md

 Lets consider your metamodel has a metaclass named `Workflow`.
 A `Workflow` consists of several ordered steps, each represented by a `Step` class.

 You might have a particular workflow model that consists of three steps.
-Any you may want to view and edit it in textual syntax like the following:
+You may want to view and edit it in textual syntax like the following:

     workflow: